cheyang/tensorflow-sample-code/README.md

-# tensorflow-aliyun
+# tensorflow sample code
-The sample code of running TensorFlow in Alibaba Cloud
+The sample code of running TensorFlow